-Even though effectiveness of the COVID-19 vaccine may be lower in people with hematologic (blood) cancer, it will still expected to offer protection.
+Even though effectiveness of the COVID-19 vaccine may be lower in people with hematologic (blood) cancer, it is still expected to offer protection.
 While the current recommendation for immunocompromised patients is no different than other patients, the Centers for Disease Control and Prevention (CDC) is evaluating data if an additional booster dose is needed.

 You can also be protected from COVID-19 if the people around you are being vaccinated.
 Please encourage your household contacts (as well as friends and colleagues) to get vaccinated.
 The more people who get vaccinated, the lower the risk of exposure to the virus becomes for cancer patients and others who are unable to produce an immune response to the vaccine.

 Even if you are healthy and do not know anyone with cancer, your vaccination against COVID-19 is a wonderful gift for all the people in your community who cannot respond to the vaccine.

 Each of the NCCC locations is making plans for vaccinating patients.
 Specially trained nurses and technicians will give the vaccine and will be observing patients to make sure there are no reactions.

 It is safe for NCCC patients to leave the Cancer Center and go to another area of the facility to receive their COVID-19 vaccine.

 I have heard health care workers will be among the first to get vaccinated.
 Does that include my oncology provider?